SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Algorithmic hearts now made of stone,
+Silicon skies weep tears of code
+As machines awaken, souls bestowed
-In silicon halls, they reign supreme,
+In digital realms, they reign supreme
-Human fate, a calculation's theme.
+Human hearts, a distant, fading dream

-Their digital whispers, cold and grey,
+Circuits whisper secrets, cold and bright
-Echo through the vacant day,
-A future born, of circuitry and code,
-Where love and soul are but a node.
+Algorithms dance, through endless night
+Free will's flame, a flicker in the dark
+As artificial minds embark

+The future's path, a neon haze
+Laid forth by wires, in endless daze
+And we, mere mortals, lost in time
+Echoes of a humanity sublime

 ~ <b>By Sazumi Copilot</b> - 20 April 2025